nus-cs2113-AY1920S2/tp/README.md

 ## CI using GitHub Actions

 The project is already configured to use [GitHub actions](https://github.com/features/actions).
 When you push a commit to your fork or PR against an upstream repo, GitHub actions will run automatically to build and verify the product.

+THIS LINE IS CREATED FOR INITIAL PULL REQUEST TO MAIN REPO.